-- (i) a limitation, suspension, or disruption of trading in one or more of the Underlying Components imposed on trading by the Related Exchange or otherwise and whether by movements in price exceeding limits permitted by the Related Exchange or otherwise; - (ii) the settlement price for any Underlying Component is a "limit price", which means that the settlement price for such Underlying Component for a day has increased or decreased from the previous day's closing price by the maximum amount permitted under applicable rules of the Related Exchange; - (iii) failure by the Related Exchange or other price source as applicable to announce or publish the settlement price in respect of any Underlying Component; - (iv) the Related Exchange fails to open for trading during its regular trading session; - (v) the closure on any Exchange Business Day of any Related Exchange in respect of a Underlying Component, prior to its Scheduled Closing Time; - (vi) any event (other than an early closure as described above) that disrupts or impairs (as determined by the Calculation Agent) the ability of market participants in general to effect transactions in, or obtain market values for any Underlying Component, if in the determination of the Issuer or Calculation Agent, any such event is material.
+- (i) a limitation, suspension, or disruption of trading in one or more of the Underlying Components imposed on trading by the Related Exchange or otherwise and whether by movements in price exceeding limits permitted by the Related Exchange or otherwise; - (ii) the settlement price for any Underlying Component is a "limit price", which means that the settlement price for such Underlying Component for a day has increased or decreased from the previous day's closing price by the maximum amount permitted under applicable rules of the Related Exchange; - (iii) failure by the Related Exchange or other price source as applicable to announce or publish the settlement price in respect of any Underlying Component; - (iv) the Related Exchange fails to open for trading during its regular trading session; - (v) the closure on any Exchange Business Day of any Related Exchange in respect of a Underlying Component, prior to its Scheduled Closing Time; - (vi) any event (other than an early closure as described above) that disrupts or impairs (as determined by the Calculation Agent) the ability of market participants in general to effect transactions in, or obtain market values for any Underlying Component, if in the determination of the Lead Manager or Calculation Agent, any such event is material.

-- 4.4.2 Consequences of a Market Disruption Event - 4.4.2.1 Consequences of a Market Disruption Event if Underlying of the Products are related to Shares, a Basket of Shares, an Index or a Basket of Indices, or to Commodities (except Commodity Indices)
+4.5.3 Consequences of a Market Disruption Event

+4.5.3.1 If Underlying of the Products is related to Commodities (except Commodity Indices)

-If the Issuer or Calculation Agent reasonably determines that a Market Disruption Event has occurred and is continuing on any Valuation Date then the Valuation Date for the relevant Underlying or underlying component shall be postponed to the first following Exchange Business Day on which there is no Market Disruption Event.
+If the Lead Manager or Calculation Agent reasonably determines that a Market Disruption Event has occurred and is continuing on any Valuation Date then the Valuation Date for the relevant Underlying or underlying component shall be postponed to the first following Exchange Business Day on which there is no Market Disruption Event.